 And then the drone exploded.

 Kirkus Reviews is calling Echoes “A highly immersive and imaginative cyberpunk tale.”
 The future it depicts is one of hope and rationality.
-If you’re interested in reading more, I’ve got it as an ebook at a discounted price to help people stock up with cheaper distractions: Echoes of Another: A Novel of the Near Future.
-Paperback is now available and audiobook is coming soon.
+If you’re interested in reading more, I’ve got it as an ebook at a discounted price to help people stock up with cheaper distractions.
+Buy it now: Echoes of Another: A Novel of the Near Future.
+Paperback is available now and audiobook is coming soon.